Hokitika Airport: History

 Air Travel (NZ) Ltd was the first airline in New Zealand to fly scheduled air services.
 Founded by Bert Mercer in 1934, its first scheduled flight took place on 18 December 1934, from Hokitika to Haast in South Westland.
 During the Second World War they also flew north from Hokitika to Greymouth, Westport and Nelson.

 Hokitika originally had an aerodrome on the south side of town just over the Hokitika River.

 The grass surfaces and susceptibility to flooding of Hokitika's Southside airfield were always problematic.
 On 9 August 1948 the Southside airfield at Hokitika was closed.
 Plans were well underway for a new airport at Hokitika.
 The new Seaview airport opened on 17 December 1951.
 The opening also marked the extension of the Lodestar service to Westport and onto Wellington southward to Hokitika and the introduction of the larger Lodestar marked the end of NAC services to Greymouth.
 From this point on a road link between Greymouth town centre and Hokitika Airport was established to connect with NAC's scheduled flights.
 Hokitika received its first true airliner service on 2 March 1953 when NAC introduced its 24-seater Douglas DC-3 service from Paraparaumu (Wellington being closed for the construction of the new airport), Nelson and Westport.

 NAC inaugurated its Christchurch-Hokitika Friendship service on 20 December 1968.
 Fokker Friendship ZK-BXI flew the first flight.
 By 1974 16,945 people were flying through Hokitika each year and from 14 September 1974 NAC introduced Saturday flights from Hokitika to Christchurch.
 This was the first time Hokitika had a daily air service.

 Airlines and destinations

 Operational information

-The aerodrome is operated by Hokitika Airport Ltd. The airport company is owned by the Westland District Council.
+The aerodrome is operated by Destination Westland Ltd. The airport company is owned by the Westland District Council.

 The airport has two sealed runways: 03/21 and 12/30.
 Runway 03/21 is 1152 m long by 30 m wide, with 81 m starter extensions at each end.
 Runway 12/30 is 1176 m long by 18 m wide.

-The airport has a number of car rental firms represented, and a small snack bar.
+The airport has a number of car rental firms represented, and a cafe.